unchaineddev/site/content/library.md

 - Grover, Ashneer -- Doglapan: The Hard Truth about Life and Start-ups
 - Marx, Karl -- The Communist Manifesto
 - Mukherjea, Saurabh / Ranjan, Rakshit / Uniyal, Pranab - Coffee Can Investing
+- Prabhakar, Parakala - The Crooked Timber Of New India
 - Singh, Khushwant -- The End of India
 - Tagore, Rabindranath -- Nationalism
 - Tzu, Sun -- The Art of War